janecch/ECS717-Lab/README.md

-# ECS717-Lab
+# Chia-Chen MSc Project
-Lab Exercises for Java Programming
+Development and evaluation of cloud-based speech control for the mobile robot